top of page

 Village Square Furniture Store

-Following the decline of the railroad in 1963, the Freight Depot was sold by the NYCRR to the Thomas and Helen Hickey who at the time owned a thriving furniture shop on Main St, Medina.
+Following the decline of the railroad in 1963, the Freight Depot was sold by the NYCRR to Thomas and Helen Hickey who at the time owned a thriving furniture shop on Main St, Medina.
 The Hickeys used the large space as a warehouse for the next four years until consolidating their inventory into the newly opened Village Square Furniture Store.
 The furniture store saw great success for decades until the Hickeys decided to retire in 1991 after 45 years together in the furniture business.
 It was then that Marty Phelps, founder of the museum, purchased the building.

 The Beginning of Medina Railroad Museum